gemhunter/gemhunter/README.md

 *The compiler is written in Python, hence no executable was created for it.*

-To run the compiler, use the following command: bin/parser.py test/nameOfTestFile
+To run the compiler, use the following command:
+`bin/irgen.py test/nameOfTestFile`

-This generates a dot file in root folder of the same name of input file To make a pdf run ./scripts/makepdf nameOfDotFile
+This generates output.out file in root folder

 We do not provide a makefile since running python is too easy.

-Note: If you wish to change the cfg, make your changes in info/cfg.bnf.
-Then run make parser

-To clean directory run make clean
+To clean directory run `make clean`